Characterization of exchangeable measure-valued P\'olya urn sequences: Main results

-A major consequence of Theorem \ref{result:general:main} is that one can characterize the directing random measure $\tilde{P}$ of any exchangeable MVPS using results developed in \cite{berti2023} under the assumption that $R$ is of the form \eqref{result:general:equation:form}.
-In this case, Berti et al. \citep[][Theorem 8]{berti2023} have shown that the reinforcement process $(R_{X_n})_{n\geq1}$ is in fact a \Polya sequence (see Example \ref{example:model:polya_sequence}).
-In addition, the same results ensure that the predictive distributions \eqref{model:predictive} converge almost surely in total variation to $\tilde{P}$.
-The following theorem is based on Theorem \ref{result:general:balance} and Theorem \ref{result:general:main} here, and Theorems 9 and 10 in \cite{berti2023}.\\
+A major consequence of Theorems \ref{result:general:balance} and \ref{result:general:main} is that one can now characterize the directing random measure $\tilde{P}$ of any exchangeable MVPS using results developed in \cite{berti2023} under the stronger assumptions that $R$ is balanced and of the form \eqref{result:general:equation:form}.
+In that case, Berti et al. \citep[][Theorem 10]{berti2023} show that the predictive distributions \eqref{model:predictive} converge almost surely in total variation to $\tilde{P}$.
+By virtue of Theorems \ref{result:general:balance} and \ref{result:general:main}, the following result, which is based on Theorems 9 and 10 in \citep{berti2023}, is now true for the entire class of exchangeable MVPS.

 \begin{theorem} Let $(X_n)_{n\geq1}$ be an exchangeable MVPS$(\theta,\nu,R)$ with directing random measure $\tilde{P}$.
 Then, as $n\rightarrow\infty$,

 Moreover, $\tilde{P}$ is equal in law to

 where $(V_j)_{j\geq1}$ and $(Z_j)_{j\geq1}$ are as in \eqref{example:model:polya_sequence:limit}, using as parameters $(\frac{\theta}{m},\nu)$, and $m>0$ is some constant such that $m=R_x(\mathbb{X})$ for $\nu$-a.e. $x$. \end{theorem}